Pinterest Pixel

 Introduction to Description Statistics in Excel

 These statistics help us understand the central tendency, variability, and distribution of data points.
-It enables users to gain insights into their data without the need for advanced statistical software.
+It enables users to get insights into their data without the need for advanced statistical software.

 The different statistical values that are displayed in descriptive statistics are as follows –